This is the online version our newsletter. You can download the print version here.

 By the numbers

-Albany High student-artists whose work was accepted for the 2021 Capital Region Media Arts Festival
+Albany High student-artists whose work was selected for the High School Regional Juried Exhibition

 Number of languages spoken by district students

-Albany High's 2020 graduation rate (highest in the 16 years of the state’s current accountability system)
+Albany High’s 2021 graduation rate – the highest in the 17 years of the state’s current accountability system

-Students nominated for recognition in the Do the Right Thing program since it began in October
+Students nominated for recognition since November in the Do the Right Thing program, an APD partnership

 People following the district on Facebook @albanyschools